ounai/horstrivia/README.md

 ## Configuration

-Two JSON files need to be created under `./config` before the bot can function
+Two JSON config files need to be created under `./config` before the bot can function.
+Example config can be found at `./config-example`.

 ### telegram.json